American Fine Arts Society: 1890s through 1930s

 The Art Students League took up the most space at the AFAS building and became the most closely associated with the structure.
 The original roof, made of red tile, was destroyed in May 1901 when decorations for a costume dance caught fire on the fourth floor.
 The Art Students League moved its classes to the first floor while the roof was being repaired.
 Christian Buchheit was hired in 1905 as the building's superintendent, a role in which he served until 1971, overseeing much of the building's maintenance, including the construction of a staircase.
 The Art Students League subsequently made him an honorary member, the first non-artist to receive that award.
 In 1906, the Society of American Artists' first-floor space was given to the National Academy of Design after their merger.
 The next year, a "Second Gallery" was created by merging the Central, East, and West galleries.
 The National Academy of Design contemplated constructing an annex to the AFAS building in 1913, after it unsuccessfully proposed an art exhibition palace in the nearby Central Park.

 On January 30, 1920, the AFAS building was severely damaged by a fire and the original Vanderbilt Gallery was destroyed.
 The loss was estimated at $1 million, of which half was the cost of the destroyed art.
 Despite this, the AFAS was able to repair the building and the rebuilt galleries opened in March 1921.
 During the following two years, as a result of the widening of 57th Street, the AFAS rebuilt the building's main entrance and the adjoining sidewalk and erected a new underground boiler room.
 By 1925, the building housed the headquarters of several artistic organizations in addition to the Architectural League, Art Students League, and National Academy of Design.
 The Architectural League moved to a new clubhouse at 115 East 40th Street in December 1927, although it retained shares in the AFAS.
-Events held at the AFAS building in the 1920s and 1930s included Metropolitan Museum of Art president Robert W. DeForest's 80th-birthday celebration in 1928, and an exhibition of 351 prints from the Oval Table Society in 1936;
+Events held at the AFAS building in the 1920s and 1930s included the fledgling Museum of the City of New York's Old New York exhibit in 1926; Metropolitan Museum of Art president Robert W. DeForest's 80th-birthday celebration in 1928; and an exhibition of 351 prints from the Oval Table Society in 1936.